But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Yeah, hi, Rush.

-I'm wondering whether Sarah Palin's recent gambit that at the GOP, I think she called them the GOP Brainiacs on the Greta show.
+I'm wondering whether Sarah Palin's recent gambit that at the GOP, I think she called them the GOP brainiacs on the Greta Show, if the GOP is indeed abandoning her as well as a large swath of American voters, she's going independent.

 And maybe she's right on target there.

-Maybe she can lead the way out of this conundrum of the Dems and the GOP apparently being joined at the hip, at least on Obamacare and probably a lot more.
+Maybe she can lead the way out of this conundrum of the Dems and the GOP apparently being joined at the hip, at least on Obamacare, and probably a lot more.

-Well, you mean by going third party?
+You mean by going third party?

-Nobody's gonna turn the party over.
+Nobody's going to turn the party over.

 Oh, oh, I see.